owntone/owntone-server/docs/audio-outputs/mobile.md

 ## iOS

+"Simple DAAP Client" by magnet-magic.com is currently (March 2026) the only known iOS media client app which can stream from your OwnTone library directly (i.e., in the same way that desktop iTunes/Apple Music do).

-On iOS, the options are limited because there are no Media Client apps with DAAP support and because Apple doesn't allow AirPlay receiver apps.
-OwnTone also can't share music via Home Sharing, which is the protocol Apple uses for sharing media between devices.
+Apple doesn't allow AirPlay receiver apps, and OwnTone also can't share music via Home Sharing, which is the protocol Apple uses for sharing media between devices.

-That leaves the following options, which all rely on OwnTone's streaming:
+Some alternative options, which all rely on OwnTone's streaming:

 - listen via the [web interface](web.md)
 - use a [MPD client app](../control-clients/mobile.md#mpd-client-apps) that supports local playback